Rules and policies

 Our electronic systems allow us to submit our manifested bills of lading to CBP in a correct, quick and secure fashion.

-In order to create the manifest, we need to get information from you in advance of the local reporting deadline.
-Our people across the world have been specially trained to handle your enquiries about the 24-Hour Advance Manifest Rule.
+In order to create the customs manifest, we need to get information from you in advance of the local reporting deadline.
+Our global teams have been specially trained to handle any questions you might have about the 24-Hour Advance Manifest Rule.

-Use our shipping instructions and transport document services to save time, expedite the process and improve documentation accuracy.
+We recommend that you use our shipping instructions and transport document services.
+This will save time, expedite the process and improve documentation accuracy.

 Information required by U.S. Customs

-To fulfil our responsibilities when submitting a manifest to CBP, we require the following from you (shippers/agents):
+To fulfil our responsibilities when submitting a customs manifest to CBP, we require the following information from you, as the shipper or agent:

-A precise description of the cargo or the 6-digit Harmonized Tariff Schedule (HTS) number under which the cargo is classified and the weight of the cargo.
-See Harmonized Tariff Schedule
+- A precise description of the cargo or the 6-digit Harmonised Tariff Schedule (HTS) number under which the cargo is classified, and the weight of the cargo.
+See the Harmonized Tariff Schedule.

-For a sealed container, the shipper's declared description and weight of the cargo
+- For a sealed container, we require the shipper's declared description and weight of the cargo.

-Generic descriptions such as "FAK" (freight of all kinds), "STC" (said to contain), "general cargo", "toys", "chemicals" and similar are not acceptable.
+Please note: Generic descriptions such as FAK (freight of all kinds), STC (said to contain), general cargo, toys, or chemicals are not acceptable.

-For acceptable and non-acceptable cargo descriptions see » U.S. Customs: Frequently Asked Questions on the 24-Hour Rule
+Note: For acceptable and non-acceptable cargo descriptions see U.S. Customs: Frequently Asked Questions on the 24-Hour Rule.

-The 24-Hour Advance Vessel Manifest Rule requires NVOCC's to submit house bill of lading details to U.S. Customs.
-An NVOCC can file through its own system (automated NVOCC), the carrier's system, or an automated third party filing service
+The 24-Hour Advance Vessel Manifest Rule requires NVOCCs to submit house bill of lading details to U.S. Customs.
+An NVOCC can choose to file through its own system (automated NVOCC), the carrier's system, or an automated third party filing service.

 In addition to compliance with the 24-Hour Rule, please note the following: